 Profile View — Preliminary Concept Design Only

-2 Alternative 2 Split Bus Stop
+2 Alternative 2 Highway Median Bus Stops with Outboard Platforms

 A Birds Eye View GIF shows westbound buses using a platform on the shoulder of SR-84, and eastbound buses using a platform in the median.
 This is called Alternative 2 Split Bus Stop.